The Center for Free Enterprise (CFE)

 The panelists advised the audience that a planning best practice is to include both spouses and other key family members in the process from the beginning.
 Poor communication is a frequent culprit in blown deals or plans.

 Ken reported on a recent study that indicated that 93% of business owners have most of their wealth invested in the business.
 He suggested 3 action steps to take after one has committed to developing a plan 1) work on diversify one’s investment portfolio, 2) get contracts (buy-sell, employment, leases, etc.) up to date and 3) obtain a business valuation and recommendations from an investment banker on how to increase the business’ value and to prepare it for an eventual sale.

 The second theme related to not focusing too much on tax minimization as a strategy.
 Tim said to look at all the estate’s current and future assets.
 He and Craig both said to include the intangible assets as well, such as one’s value system and educational funding.
 The latter interest can drive the creation of educational trusts or similar vehicles.

-In summary, the Panelists did a terrific job in less than one hour covering a multitude of important topics.
+In summary, the Panelists did a terrific job in less than one hour covering a multitude of important topics on tax and estate planning.
 You can contact them as listed above.
 Please make a note that the next CFE event is at 730a on May 20, 2016 at the Cleveland Racquet Club.